 - The City of Saint Paul Assessment office will send you a delinquent account notice.
 The notice will be titled, “INVOICE AND FINAL NOTICE OF DELINQUENT CHARGES.”
 The notice will include the due date (30 days from the issue date) and a brief description of the charges due.
 Payment can be made with check or credit card.
 Payment cannot be made over the phone.
 You can find instructions to pay at www.stpaul.gov/assessments.

-- If the City of Saint Paul Assessments office does not receive payment for the outstanding garbage bill and the charge is determined to be valid, the bill will be sent to Ramsey County to be assessed to your property.
+- If the City of Saint Paul Assessments office does not receive payment for the outstanding garbage bill and the assessment is approved by City Council, the bill will be sent to Ramsey County to be assessed to your property.
 If a bill is assessed to the property by Ramsey County, it will incur additional administrative fees.

 If you have general questions about the assessment process, you can contact the assessment department at 651-266-8858.